visit-dav/visit/src/doc/cli_manual/functions.rst

   SetActiveWindow(windowIndex, raiseWindow) -> integer

-windowIndex : type
+windowIndex : integer
     An integer window index starting at 1.

-raiseWindow : type
+raiseWindow : integer
-    This is an optional integer argument that raises and activates the window ifset to 1.
+    This is an optional integer argument that raises and activates the window if set to 1.
 If omitted, the default behavior is to raise and activate the window.

-return value : integer
+return type : CLI_return_t
     The SetActiveWindow function returns an integer value of 1 for success and 0 for failure.